Dunfermline 1 Ross County 2Saturday, 2nd Feb 2019

 Ladbrokes Championship: Bruce Anderson and Ryan Williamson start: Bruce Anderson (41) 1-0: Billy McKay (52) 1-1: Michael Gardyne (77) 1-2:

-A game of twelve halves with the Pars in command for the first 45 minutes but with all the three points going to Dingwall
+A game of two halves with the Pars in command for the first 45 minutes but with all the three points going to Dingwall

 Stevie Crawford’s first home match in charge of Dunfermline Athletic was against league leaders Ross County.
 He made two changes from the side that drew with Morton, transfer deadline day signing Bruce Anderson came in for Callum Smith and Ryan Williamson started in the absence of the injured Tom Beadling.